An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Simulation Results

-One weakness of these bounds is that the channel variation (e.g., in the number of erasures) significantly increases the variation in $D_{1}^{N}$.
-To highlight the similarity between the theory and simulation, we use a fixed-weight BEC that chooses a random pattern with exactly $\texttt{round}(N\epsilon)$ erasures.
+One weakness of these bounds is that the channel variation (e.g., in the number of erasures) significantly increases the variation in $D_{1}^{N}$\ed{, especially for small to medium blocklengths, e.g., recall Fig.~\ref{fig:inac_evo_512} for the case of $N=512$}.
+To highlight the similarity between the theory and simulation \ed{even for such cases}, we use a fixed-weight BEC that chooses a random pattern with exactly $\texttt{round}(N\epsilon)$ erasures.
 To motivate this, note that density evolution naturally captures the typical behavior of the analyzed system~\cite{Richardson:2008:MCT:1795974}.
-Fig.~\ref{fig:inac_evo} shows simulation results for realizations of $D_{1}^{N}$ and compares these with their average and the theoretical predictions \eqref{eq:Markov_app} and \eqref{eq:recursive_app}.
-These results show that, for a random $(512,256)$ d-RM code, the simulation mean is close to the analysis.
-The $15$ random simulation traces lie largely within the $90\%$ confidence range of the Markov chain analysis.
+Fig.~\ref{fig:inac_evo} shows that\ed{, even for the $(512,256)$ \ac{dRM} code, the simulation mean is close to the analysis for the entire range of $m$}.
+The $15$ random simulation traces lie largely within the $90\%$ confidence range of the Markov chain analysis \own{\eqref{eq:Markov_app}}.